Unexplained injuries in babies

 S.H.I.E.L.D.’s briefing note on the Baby G review is here: Baby G learning review briefing note

 Bruising is strongly related to mobility and once children are mobile they can sustain bruises through everyday activities and accidents.
 Bruising in an infant who is pre-mobile is, however, very unusual and should always be investigated.
 Local and national Safeguarding Children Practice Reviews have identified the need for heightened concern when bruises are seen in infants without independent mobility.
-Bexley S.H.I.E.L.D. has worked with Health and Local Authority partners to develop a Bruising Protocol for Pre-Mobile Infants.
-Issued in October 2021, the protocol can be found here: Bexley Bruising Protocol for Pre-Mobile Infants 2021.
+Bexley S.H.I.E.L.D. has worked with Health and Local Authority partners to develop a Bruising Protocol for Non-Independently Mobile Infants and Children.
+Revised in November 2023, the protocol can be found here: Bexley Bruising Protocol for Non-Independently Mobile Infants and Children 2023

 ICON has been endorsed by the Royal College of General Practitioners (RCGPs).
 There are resources for parents and professionals on their website: